The Best Events to Celebrate Halloween in Korea in Spooky Style

 Celebrating Halloween in Itaewon

-Itaewon was the single most popular place in Seoul to celebrate Halloween in Korea – but after the tragic events of last year, it’s impossible to know what the future will bring.
-Will people still head to Itaewon to celebrate Halloween in 2023?
-Your guess is as good as mine.
-One thing that’s certain though, is that effective crowd control will be at the top of everyone’s agenda.
+Itaewon was the single most popular place in Seoul to celebrate Halloween in Korea – but after the tragic events of a few years ago, it’s impossible to know what the future will bring.
+Will people continue to go to Itaewon to celebrate Halloween in the future?

 *The content below was written prior to the Halloween crowd crush in Itaewon.